Hand, Wrist, Elbow, and Shoulder Surgery Experts

 John R. Fowler, MD

 Dr. John R. Fowler is an assistant professor in the Department of Orthopaedic Surgery.
 He earned his medical degree from the Temple University School of Medicine in Philadelphia, where he also completed a residency in orthopaedic surgery.
-Additionally, he completed a hand surgery fellowship at UPMC.
+Additionally, he completed a Hand and Upper Extremity Surgery fellowship at UPMC.
+He is the director of research for the Hand and Upper Extremity Fellowship, a member of the Young Member Steering Committee for the American Society for Surgery of the Hand, and member of the Research Committee for the American Association for Hand Surgery.
+He is active in both resident and fellow education.

-Dr. Fowler specializes in hand and upper extremity surgery.
-His areas of research interest include carpal tunnel syndrome, stress fractures, and the treatment of
+Dr. Fowler specializes in hand and upper extremity surgery, treating all disorders from the clavicle to fingertips.
+His areas of research interest include carpal tunnel syndrome, musculoskeletal ultrasound, and dispelling dogmas in orthopedic surgery.

 Gregg Lincoln Goldstrohm, MD